safing/web/_publications/2020-01-22-how-the-spn-compares-to-tor.md

 With the SPN however, every connection is calculated individually and leaves the network as near to the destination as possible.
 This means:

-1. your connections are spread across the globe, using vast amounts of identities (IP addresses)
+1. your connections are spread across the globe, using a separate IP address per connection
 2. visibility in the 'open web' is minimized
 3. connections are not slowed down by having to go extra miles